twardoch/twat-fs/README.md

 Based on the latest linting and test results, the following issues need to be addressed:

+1. **Missing Dependencies for Tests**:
+   - Some tests require additional dependencies: 'fal_client', 'botocore', 'responses'
+   - Need to install these dependencies or implement proper test skipping
+   - Affected files: `tests/test_integration.py`, `tests/test_s3_advanced.py`, `tests/test_upload.py`

+2. **Boolean Argument Issues**:
+   - FBT001/FBT002 linter errors for boolean positional arguments
+   - FBT003 linter errors for boolean positional values in function calls
+   - Need to convert boolean positional arguments to keyword-only arguments

-1. **Type Annotation Issues**:
+3. **Type Annotation Issues**:
    - Incompatible return types in async methods
    - Type mismatches in factory.py and simple.py
    - Missing type annotations for variables in simple.py
    - Improper typing for async/await conversions

-2. **Boolean Argument Issues**:
-   - FBT001/FBT002 linter errors for boolean positional arguments
-   - FBT003 linter errors for boolean positional values in function calls
-   - Need to convert boolean positional arguments to keyword-only arguments

-3. **Test Failures**:
-   - TestLogUploadAttempt.test_log_upload_attempt_success test failing
-   - TestGatherWithConcurrency.test_gather_with_concurrency_with_exceptions test failing

-4. **Missing Dependencies**:
-   - Some tests require additional dependencies: 'responses', 'fal_client', 'botocore'
-   - Need to install these dependencies or implement proper test skipping
+4. **Exception Handling Issues**:
+   - B904 linter errors: Need to use `raise ... from err` in exception handling
+   - S101 linter errors: Use of `assert` detected in core.py

 5. **Function Complexity Issues**:
    - Functions with too many arguments (PLR0913)